sf105/sttp-book/_chapters/design-by-contracts.md

 A 5xx code means that the server was not able to handle the request of the client, which was correct.
 This corresponds to failing to meet a postcondition.
 {% include exercise-answer-end.html %}

+{% include exercise-begin.html %}

+A method M belongs to a class C and has a precondition P and a postcondition Q.
+Now, suppose that a developer creates a class C' that extends C, and creates a method M' that overrides M.
+Which one of the following statements correctly explains the relative strength of the pre (P') and postconditions (Q') of the overridden method M'?

+1. P' should be equal or weaker than P, and Q' should be equal or stronger than Q.
+2. P' should be equal or stronger than P, and Q' should be equal or stronger than Q.
+3. P' should be equal or weaker than P, and Q' should be equal or weaker than Q.
+4. P' should be equal or stronger than P, and Q' should be equal or weaker than Q.

+{% include answer-begin.html %}

+P' should be equal or weaker than P, and Q' should be equal or stronger than Q.

+{% include exercise-answer-end.html %}

+{% include exercise-begin.html %}

+Which of the following is a valid reason to use assertions in your code?

+1. To verify expressions with side effects.
+1. To handle exceptional cases in the program.
+1. To conduct user input validation.
+1. To make debugging easier.

+{% include answer-begin.html %}
+To make debugging easier.
+{% include exercise-answer-end.html %}